-- 103.Require all significant park development proposals, other than river control work, to include a Council-approved landscape plan. - 104.Ensure that existing or potential plant pests are not planted in the park. - 105.Include indigenous species, propagated from locally-sourced material, wherever practicable in park planting programmes. - 106.Plant amenity and shade trees in the park, where compatible with river control and restoration projects.
+- 108.Require all significant park development proposals, other than river control work, to include a Council-approved landscape plan. - 109.
+Ensure that existing or potential plant pests are not planted in the park. - 110.Include indigenous species, propagated from locally-sourced material, wherever practicable in park planting programmes. - 111.
+Plant amenity and shade trees in the park, where compatible with river control and restoration projects, and where such planting does not adversely affect enjoyment of neighbouring properties. - 112.Ensure that all trees and vegetation planted near high voltage transmission lines are selected and/or managed to comply (including when maturity is reached) with the Electrical (Hazards from Trees) Regulations 2003.